CMD-IT Student Professional Development Workshop

 Org: CMD-IT (Center for Minorities and People with Disabilities in Information Technology)

-Student Professional Develop Workshops provide undergraduate and masters level computer science students with the unique opportunity to receive coaching and development from Industry professionals.
+Student Professional Development Workshops provide undergraduate and masters level computer science students with the unique opportunity to receive coaching and development from Industry professionals.
 Details about the workshops are given below:

 - Target audience: underrepresented minority students with 3.0 or higher GPA (African-American, Hispanic and Native American/Native Alaskan/Native Hawaiian, students with disabilities).